 For more information, please click on one of our team members below:

 James started work at what was then, Mobil Corporation’s UK Refinery (Coryton) in 1994.
 Having been shouted at by Production Operators for 2 years, he transferred to BP and went on to have a number of roles in Planning, Sales, Logistics and Trading.
 In 2003, he joined the Bayford Group of Companies (Gulf Petrol Stations, BE Fuelcards) as Group Operations Director, looking after their £500m pa operational portfolio.
-During this time, he also became Chairman of the Association of UK Oil Independents which represents the petroleum interests of Supermarkets, Importers and Wholesalers in the UK.
-In 2009, he set up Portland Fuel Price Protection.
+During this time, he also became Chairman of the Association of UK Oil Independents which represented the petroleum interests of Supermarkets, Importers and Wholesalers in the UK.
+In 2009, he set up Portland Fuel.

 James is a graduate of Cambridge University and is married with 3 children.
 He lives in York.